Worker

 Polling Interval

-pidgey worker dev --poll 100 # Low latency
+pidgey worker dev --poll 100 # Low-latency development

-pidgey worker start --poll 5000 # Lower DB load
+pidgey worker start --poll 5000 # Reduced DB load in production

 Recommendations: